Ryangwaite/AWS-SAA-C02-Course/README.md

   - Depends on the OS
 - Default pricing model
 - No long-term commitments or upfront payments
-- New or uncertain application requirements
+- Best for new or uncertain application requirements
 - Short-term, spiky, or unpredictable workloads which can't tolerate disruption.

 #### 1.6.11.2.
 Spot Instances